linuxphoneapps/linuxphoneapps.org/content/_index.md

 [[extra.list]]
 title = "For Users"
-content = "Find out whether there's an app for what you would like or need to do yet, and how to get it!"
+content = "Find out whether there's an app for what you would like or need to do, and how to get it!"

 [[extra.list]]
 title = "For Distributions and Package maintainers"